DanielSWaite190/minecraft_backup_project/README.md

 Make a new branch
 **Java Update**
 Check for out of date java file in log stream and download a new version.
 Either by stoping the server then, or seeing a flag for the next backup.

+1.3.0
+Make a new branch
+**Live Weather**
+Link game weather to a weather api